Connecticut Appeals Attorney

 Was Your Claim Denied By A State Agency?
 File An Administrative Appeal

-In Maryland, there are certain Administrative Agencies that have similar authority to
+In Connecticut, there are certain Administrative Agencies that have similar authority to

 courts but are not part of the state’s judiciary system.
 If you feel your claim was wrongfully denied by a state agency, you have the right to petition for an Administrative Hearing.